Roma Poberejsky

 Jun 2012 – Aug 2015 Jerusalem, Israel

-Coordinated a team of five analysts in the Research Department, tasked with providing research support to the Bank’s economists.
+Coordinated a team of seven analysts in the Research Department, tasked with providing research support to the Bank’s economists.

 Gathered and analyzed data, conducted literature reviews, and prepared presentations and reports for the Bank’s governor, monetary committee, and senior management.